torantine/obsidian-snippets/README.md

 ### Suggest Files In Folder

 Use this snippet in a templater js template to pop up a suggester with a list of files from a speficified folder.
+Change the placeholder text "FOLDER/SUBFOLDER/" to the folder path you want to suggest files from.
+The `inFolderSuggester` const will contain a string with the file chosen by the user.

 <https://github.com/torantine/obsidian-snippets/blob/main/templater.suggestFilesInFolder>